vitessio/website/content/en/docs/14.0/reference/features/messaging.md

 * `vt_poller_interval=30`: Poll every 30 seconds for messages that should be [re]sent.

-If any of the above fields are missing, Vitess will fail to load the table.
+If any of the above fields not marked as optional are missing, Vitess will fail to load the table.
 No operation will be allowed on a table that has failed to load.

 ## Enqueuing messages